 I’ve been experimenting with Google Calendar to set up reminders to pay my bills on time!

 When I get a bill I open it up and check out the due date.
 I then determine when I have to actually pay the bill to make sure I meet the due date.
 For example: If I have to mail a bill I give myself about a week.
 For online bills I pad a few days before the due date.
-If I need to transfer money I give myself about a week too to make sure the money gets transferred over (I keep my savings in my ING Direct account).
+If I need to transfer money I give myself about a week too to make sure the money gets transferred over (I keep my savings in my Capital One 360 Savings account).

 Next I write that date on the bill.
 That’s one fail safe.